 The Fujifilm X-T30 is a 26-megapixel mirrorless camera with a cropped APS-C sensor.
 While sporting similar performance to the X-T3, it comes in a smaller, more portable body.
 It shoots 4K video at up to 30fps.

-So the X-T30 needs a card that is relatively fast, but it doesn’t need the fastest SD card that money can buy.
+So the X-T30 needs a relatively fast card, but it doesn’t need the fastest SD card that money can buy.

 That said, in the recommendations below, I’m factoring in cost-effectiveness as well.
 And because memory card manufacturers are coming out with newer, faster models all the time, it’s quite possible that the most cost-effective cards are faster than your camera needs.
 But that’s a case where it makes sense to go with the cost-effective option even if its performance exceeds the requirements of the camera.

-The X-T30 has a single UHS-I SD card slot.2 It’s compatible with SDXC, SDHC, and SD cards.
+The X-T30 has a single UHS-I SD card slot.
+It’s compatible with SDXC, SDHC, and SD cards.

 So which SD card should you get for your Fujifilm X-T30?
 Here’s the more detailed version.